murexrobotics/docs/pages/elec/boards/carrier.md

 ## Detailed Description

-The MUREX Carrier Board is a robotics-oriented application of the Raspberry Pi Compute Module 4, optimized for ROV control.The design utilizes an ESP32-S3 module, BME680 environmental sensor, LIS3MDL magnetometer, and BMI088 inertial measurement unit (IMU), allowing for a 9 DoF AHRS, full array gas sensing, IEEE 802.11b/g/n (2.4 GHz Wi-Fi), and Bluetooth® 5 (LE).
+The MUREX Carrier Board is a robotics-oriented application of the Raspberry Pi Compute Module 4, optimized for ROV control.
+The design utilizes an ESP32-S3 module, BME680 environmental sensor, LIS3MDL magnetometer, and BMI088 inertial measurement unit (IMU), allowing for a 9 DoF AHRS, full array gas sensing, IEEE 802.11b/g/n (2.4 GHz Wi-Fi), and Bluetooth® 5 (LE).
 The power input consists of dual TPS259474LRPWR eFuses for 3.3V and 5V, offering OVLO, UVLO, OC, slew rate control, reverse polarity, and analog current monitoring.
-In addition to 5V and 3.3V input, wwo onboard high-efficiency DC-DC converters allow for 3.3V and 1.05V output.
+In addition to 5V and 3.3V input, onboard high-efficiency DC-DC converters allow for high power 3.3V and 1.05V output.
 The uPD720202 xHCI USB3.0 interface allows for SuperSpeed USB connectivity and external Ethernet magnetics enable compact Gigabit ethernet.
 The co-processor design implementing the ESP32-S3 enables wireless capabilities for non-ROV applications and wider GPIO capabilities.
 All vital data lines are protected against transients.
 There are on-board system feedback LEDs for input power, Ethernet and CM4 activity/power.
 Four user-addressable RGB LEDs, modified 40-pin BCM GPIO, 8x ADC, and multiple I2C/SPI lines available across the ESP32 and CM4 enable the MUREX Carrier Board to be a fully-featured ROV control system

 ### Current Status

-- `V1.1` functional
+- `V1.1` tested and functional
-- `V3` in production
+- `V3` tested and functional

 ### Integrated Sensors/ICs